jasonvan/prexel/planning.md

 ## Next Actions

 * Research are people are using UML in the agile process?
 Where does PREXEL fit in to this?
+* CTRL-something to revert pretty-print
+* Figure how to run my test quite from sublime

 * Allow for multiple subclasses which will be comma-delimited.
 [Interpreter, Encoders, Lexer, Regex]
     * Interpreter will need to be updated to loop over subclass with optional aggregation multiple times [Interpreter]